coeur85/db-migration-msql-postgresql/Migration_Summary.md

 # SQL Server to PostgreSQL Migration Summary

 ## Overview
-This document summarizes the SQL Server to PostgreSQL migration performed for the Northwind database.
+This document summarizes the SQL Server to PostgreSQL migration performed for the Northwind database, completed on June 2, 2025.

+## Project Scope
+The migration included converting all database objects from SQL Server to PostgreSQL-compatible syntax and structure.
+This was a schema-only migration, with data migration to be performed as a separate phase.

 ## Migrated Objects